-Supporting vocational independence of young people, including NEETs, etc. requires support being provided individually and continuously according to the situations they are in.
-In consideration of this and in cooperation with local governments, "Regional Youth Support Stations" were put in operation as bases of employment support utilizing local networks.
+Support for the vocational independence of young people, including NEETs, etc. requires comprehensive support being provided in a constant individual manner according to the situation they are in.
+In consideration of this and in cooperation with local governments a network of local institutions that can support young people has been established and operation of "Regional Youth Support Stations" commenced upon as bases for its activities.